Bill Donohue: Anti-Catholicism

 He protested against what he considers employment discrimination against Catholics, in the case of a woman required by her supervisor to remove the Ash Wednesday ashes from her forehead in 2005.
 In 2007, when a substitute high school teacher in Georgia wiped the ashes from a student's forehead and berated her, Donohue called for the teacher to be disciplined.
 When school officials reported that the teacher had been "counseled and cautioned", Donohue called the teacher's behavior "morally reprehensible" and asked state education officials to investigate the incident.

 He faulted the owners of the Empire State Building for failing to honor Mother Teresa in 2010 and Cardinal Timothy Dolan in 2012.
 He said: "There's no question that they're much more at home honoring mass murderers there at the Empire State Building and I'm not being facetious.
 They honored Mao Zedong and others for the 60th anniversary of the Communist Revolution here a few years ago, who took with him 77 million innocent Chinese men, women, and children".

+In October 2024, Donohue criticized Michigan Governor Gretchen Whitmer after she posted an online video of a skit that mocked the Catholic sacrament of the Eucharist.
+Donohue said in performing the stunt Whitmer "insulted Catholics nationwide" and that "there is no way to understand this stunt other than as an expression of vintage anti-Catholic bigotry."
+He also criticized Whitmer's attempt to justify the skit saying "Whitmer's team, and her allies in the media, are trying to distort what she did."

+In August 2022 Donohue spoke out after a hidden camera investigation by Project Veritas caught Jeremy Boland, assistant principal of Cos Cob Elementary School in Connecticut, admitting that he refused to hire Catholics.
+Donohue said that Boland was "spewing anti-Catholic vitriol" and demanded that he be immediately be fired.
+He also called for a full investigation of the school.

+Several other agencies had opened investigations into the matter, including the Connecticut Attorney General and the Cos Cob Superintendent of Schools Boland was put on administrative leave shortly after the Project Veritas video surfaced and resigned his position in June 2023.

+In July 2024, Donohue spoke out against a controversial skit at the opening ceremony of the 2024 Summer Olympics in Paris where a group of drag queens staged a parody version of The Last Supper.
+In response, Donohue denounced the parody and sent a letter to Thomas Bach, the president of the International Olympic Committee asking for him to conduct an investigation into the stunt.